 Supportive housing is the solution to a variety of challenges our communities face.
 Those challenges include the need to end homelessness, the need for an aging population to remain in the community with integrated housing and services, the need for persons to transition successfully from institutions, and the need to stabilize families involved in child welfare.
-Supportive housing also has the potential to address health equity given the overrepresentation of Black, Indigenous, and People of Color (BIPOC) among those experiencing homelessness.1 Additional populations who experience health disparities and need supportive housing include families involved with the child welfare system2, those impacted by mass incarceration3 and those forced to live in congregate care settings.
+Additional populations who experience poor health and need supportive housing include families involved with the child welfare system1, those impacted by mass incarceration2 and those forced to live in congregate care settings.

 No community has enough affordable and supportive housing.
-CSH estimates that an additional 1.1 million households nationwide need access to supportive housing to live successfully in our communities.4 States wishing to create more supportive housing units have developed Medicaid-financed Housing Related Services (HRS) to support these efforts.
+CSH estimates that an additional 1.1 million households nationwide need access to supportive housing to live successfully in our communities.3 States wishing to create more supportive housing units have developed Medicaid-financed Housing Related Services (HRS) to support these efforts.
 Housing Related Services are the services that help people obtain and maintain housing in a community.
 However, these services will not lead to more supportive housing without additional efforts on the part of state health and housing system leaders.